yubin-park/cs534/homework/hw0.md

 ## Problem 3

-Your 3 years old son is an evil genius.
+Your 3 year-old son is an evil genius.
 While Mom is busy washing dishes, your son came up with a very silly game of mixing his chocolate milk and orange juice.
 He first pours 30% of chocolate milk to the cup that has orange juice originally, then pours 20% of whatever-it-is-now in the orange juice cup to the chocolate milk cup.